immunogenomics/inflamedtissue_covid19_reference/README.md

 ## Source code

-The code covers major analyses and figure generations for:
+This repo covers major analyses and figure generations for:
  - An integrative pipeline for multiple disease tissue and COVID-19 single-cell transcriptomic integration
  - A single-cell immune reference by meta-analyszing > 300,000 immune cells from 125 donor samples from 5 inflammatory diseases: rheumatoid arthritis (RA), ulcerative colitis (UC), Crohn’s disease (CD), lupus, interstitial lung disease, and COVID-19, which is effective to investigate connections between other inflammatory diseases with COVID-19.
  - Identification of two common inflammatory macrophage states that secreate inflamamtory cytokines and chemokines